Capillary/ecom-api-document/source/includes/_picklist.md

 ##  Confirm picklist

-Lets you update item picklist of an order.
+Lets you update picklist of an order item.

 > Sample Request